asaadsaad/MWA-homework06-expressjs02/README.md

 * Create a `.gitignore` file and make sure not to push the `node_modules` folder to GitHub.
 * All files must have a `.ts` extension.
 * Do not submit any compressed `.zip` files.
-* Homework deadline submission is 9:00 PM.
 * Using the type `any` is not allowed, all objects must be typed.
 * Use the `RequestHandler<ReqParamsType, ResBodyType, ReqBodyType, ReqQueryParamsType>` type for all request handlers functions.
-* Refer to the code honor submission policy in the syllabus.
+* The submission deadline is 9:00 PM.
+For more details, refer to the code honor submission policy in the syllabus.
 ## Exercise
 Create an Express application using TypeScript that implements a Restful Stateless API for an entity called `blogs` that has a sub-entity called `tags`:
 ```typescript